 The following excerpt is from Eisenhower's speech given at the time of the ground-breaking of the Library on October 13, 1959: "When this library is filled with documents, and scholars come here to probe into some of the facts of the past half century, I hope that they, as we today, are concerned primarily with the ideals, principles, and trends that provide guides to a free, rich, peaceful future in which all peoples can achieve ever-rising levels of human well-being."

 The Dwight David Eisenhower Presidential Library and Museum, located in Abilene, Kansas, is one of the five (5) Presidential Libraries located in the US Midwest which we visit on our custom-created USA heritage tour, "Presidential Libraries and Fall Foliage of the Midwest©" .
-This Tour is taken by Motorcoach during optimum Fall Foliage in the American Midwest and the Ozarks -- mid-to late October/early November -- and routes thru Chicago Reservations close August 15th each year this Tour is offered by us.
-Details and pricing are on our Website at: http://www.snobbytours.com/PrezLibMidwestFFChicago.html
+This Tour is taken by Motorcoach during optimum Fall Foliage in the American Midwest and the Ozarks -- mid-to late October/early November -- and routes thru Chicago For more information about this tour, visit our Website at at: http://www.snobbytours.com/PrezLibMidwestFFChicago.html

 (Source materials: NARA.
 Materials and photos produced by Federal agencies are in the public domain unless otherwise noted.)